 Because of many things, Dyer is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Dyer really has some of the features that families look for when choosing a good community to raise children.
 Is Dyer perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

+Dyer is a very ethnically-diverse town.
 The people who call Dyer home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Dyer residents report their race to be White, followed by Black or African-American.
 Dyer also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.20% of the town’s residents.
-Important ancestries of people in Dyer include Polish, Irish, Italian, and English.
+People of Hispanic or Latino origin account for 11.76% of the town’s residents.
+Important ancestries of people in Dyer include German, Polish, Irish, English, and Dutch.

 The most common language spoken in Dyer is English.
 Other important languages spoken here include Spanish and Serbo-Croatian.